-Growing and drying hops for the brewing industry expanded steadily in the 17th Century.
+In the 17th Century brewing beer and the associated malting and hop growing/drying were cottage industries, widespread across the country on a small scale.
+But there was steady expansion through the century.
 Gerard’s Great Herbal, hugely popular for many years extolled the virtues and wholesomeness of hopped beer over common ale.
 One report suggests that hops were to be found in 14 counties by 1655.
 There is a reference to hops grown at Hatfield, Hertfordshire by 1589.
 A field called The Hopyard at Littleton, Worcestershire is recorded in a document of 1636.
-Yet Worlidge writing in 1697 complains that not enough hops had been planted to meet the Kingdom’s needs and inferior Flemish hops had to be imported from Flanders.
+Writers in Surrey at the end of the century spoke of hops well established around Farnham by the end of the 16th Century.
+Yet Worlidge writing in 1697 complains that more hops needed to be planted to meet the Kingdom’s needs and avoid inferior Flemish hops being imported.
+(A thoroughly xenophobic attitude to foreign product was establihed from the start.)
 Entries in Parish and Estate records indicate that groups of hop pickers from London and elsewhere started to travel to the hop gardens.
-No doubt the majority of hops were used by local brewers in the neighbourhood, but during the 17th Century sale of hops became a feature of the famous Stourbridge Fair at Cambridge, even though it was not near the hop growing areas.
+The majority of hops were used by local brewers in the neighbourhood, but during the 17th Century sale of hops became a feature of the famous Stourbridge Fair at Cambridge, even though it was not near the hop growing areas.
 By the 1680s there was a hop market in Hereford and in London at Little Eastcheap.
 Later the latter moved to Borough High Street in Southwark which continued as the commercial hub of the hop business until the 20th Century.
 Shepherd Neame Brewery was established in Faversham in 1698 on a site where brewing had been carried on for at least 100 years already.

 Piecing together the evidence about what oasts/hopkilns looked like in the 17th Century, when they were built or when they operated as hop kilns is complex .
 Relatively few farmers went to the expense of building a new oast from scratch.
 Early kilns were often subsequently modified or abandoned when larger oasts were built in the 18th-19th Centuries, destroying early evidence .
 Kilns for drying barley to make malt for brewing were widespread (see below) and were easily adapted or used inter-changeably for barley and hops.
 Others farmers dried hops in the sun or in the farmhouse kitchen.
 Significant numbers of larger farmhouses had detached kitchen; kilns could be added on to these for hop and barley drying.
 Evidently many farmers grew hops on a very small scale, even into the 18th Century.
 In Goudhurst in the Weald as late as 1741 there were 31 hop growers in one parish with an average of little more than one acre per grower.
 (Cordle p8).
 Unless they had formed a cooperative to handle hop drying many farmers would have used ad hoc drying arrangements in kitchen or attic